AlexF301/TodoApp/README.md

 • Implemented AWS EventBridge to trigger Lambda functions notifying users of events through AWS SES
 • Utilized AWS Cognito to authorize and regulate access to RESTful APIs, which featured endpoints leading to dedicated AWS Lambda functions, each responsible for specific reminder-related functionality

+**Development**

+To begin development, developers need to setup the apikey.properties file in the root directory of the project.

+In addition to configuring Amplify.
+For more information: https://docs.amplify.aws/android/start/project-setup/use-existing-resources/